json420/degu/doc/degu.client.rst

     .. attribute:: api

-        This attribute exposes the stanard RGI application API.
+        This attribute exposes the standard RGI application API.

         Under Degu this attribute will always be the :data:`degu.base.api` constant, which is an instance of the :class:`degu.base.API` namedtuple.